La Academia: Season 8: The Bicentennial Generation (2010)

 Bicentennial Generation was the name given to this season in honor of the 200 years of Mexican independence.
 It began on 12 September 2010, featuring 49 contestants, and 10 finalists, marking an all-time high for the series.
 The Víctor Manuel Reyna Stadium in Tuxtla Gutiérrez, Chiapas, served as the setting for the finale for a third time.
-For the first time ever, two winners were announced: one was chosen by the panel of critics as well as Lolita Cortés and La Academia teachers, winning the International Prize of US$20,000; the other was chosen by the viewers, winning La Academia: Bicentenario and MX$1 million.
+For the first time ever, two winners were announced: one was chosen by the panel of critics as well as Lolita Cortés and La Academia teachers, winning the International Prize of US$20,000; while the other was chosen by the viewers, actually winning La Academia: Bicentenario and MX$1 million, as well as a brand new Ford Focus.

 Luis, Eri, Gerardo, Esmeralda, Carolina, Johnny, Daniel, Edgar, Paolo and Edu reached the finale held on 19 December 2010.
 Esmeralda Ugalde Mota was declared the eighth winner of La Academia.
 Paolo Ragone won the first and only International Prize.